Tsohnle95/a-couple-new-css-features/README.md

 Just a couple quick feature demos:
-#1 - CSS scrollbar that progresses across the screen as you scroll through the page
+#1 - CSS scrollbar that progresses across the screen as you scroll through the page.
 #2 - Some accordions built with html and css, no JavaScript.

 It's live here: https://tsohnle95.github.io/a-couple-new-css-features/